Operation Lalgarh: Background

 The locals allege that Lalgarh police station has long been torturing and detaining adivasis at the smallest pretext on basis of speculation.
 On 4 November 2008 evening, three boys all studying in high school between standards 8 and 10, were going to their homes in Bashber Village on foot.
 They were returning from Katapahari, where a program of Baul Song was going on.
 On the way they were picked up by Lalgarh police for being suspected Maoists The villagers were enraged in the incident and surrounded the Lalgarh police station and blockades were made on several roads by felling trees and digging the roads.
 Later they formed a committee named Police Santras Birodhi Janosadharan Committee which demanded on thirteen issues and put up posters to publicise the same.
 The major demands include the Superintendent of Police of Paschim Medinipur district has to hold his ears and ask for forgiveness and he has to say 'Form now onwards I will stop illegally arresting the people and especially women' and release of those illegally arrested and cases has to be dropped against them.
 Some of the demands of the committee were met and cases against those children arrested were dropped.
 In turn the Committee removed some of the blockades, though police were not allowed to patrol the area.
 The Maoists congratulated the people of Lalgarh for their protest, but stopped short of claiming the movement to be under their control.
 The people of Lalgarh however continually maintained that their movement was peaceful and for demand of basic democratic rights.

-Moreover, adivasis of these areas were demanding simple development measure such as health centres, schools and roads and the basic means for survival, such as proper prices for forest produce such as the Tendu leaves and Babui grass, and an end to harassment in the hands of forest officials, timber mafia etc. that drew the ire of the state on them.
-Which give us a sense of déjà vu with set up of the Police Santras Birodhi Janaganer Committee (PSBJC) by Sri Chhatradhar Mahata.
+Adivasis of these areas were demanding simple development measure such as health centres, schools and roads and the basic means for survival, such as proper prices for forest produce such as the Tendu leaves and Babui grass, and an end to harassment in the hands of forest officials, timber mafia etc. that drew the ire of the state on them,which give us a sense of déjà vu with set up of the Police Santras Birodhi Janaganer Committee (PSBJC) by Sri Chhatradhar Mahata.